codacy/chart/docs/infrastructure/microk8s-quickstart.md

-# Creating a MicroK8s cluster
+# Creating a MicroK8s instance

-[Microk8s](https://microk8s.io/) is a single-package fully conformant lightweight Kubernetes that works on 42 Linux versions.
-The project is publicly available and can be [found here](https://github.com/ubuntu/microk8s).
+[Microk8s](https://microk8s.io/) is a lightweight, fully conformant, single-package Kubernetes developed by Canonical.
+The project is [publicly available on GitHub](https://github.com/ubuntu/microk8s).

-Follow the steps below to set up a microk8s instance from scratch, including all the necessary dependencies and configuration.
+Follow the steps below to set up a MicroK8s instance from scratch, including all the necessary dependencies and configurations.

 ## 1. Concepts